vGhost2000/json-schema/1.x/ref-keyword.md

 - Get the value of `$ref`
     - If the value is an URI template and [`$vars` keyword](variables.html) is present, replace template's placeholder and use the result as the value
-- If the value is a [relative json pointer](pointers.html#relative-pointers)
+- If the value is a [relative JSON pointer](pointers.html#relative-pointers)
     1. Get the subschema using the relative pointer by traversing current document
     2. Raise an error and abort if the subschema is not found
 - Otherwise
     1. Get the absolute URI, using `$id` as base for the value of `$ref`
     2. Load the schema document having the `$id` equal to the absolute URI (from the previous step) but without fragment (everything after `#` is removed, including `#` itself)
     3. Raise an error and abort if the document cannot be loaded
-    4. If the absolute URI (step 1) has a fragment and is an [absolute json pointer](pointers.html#absolute-pointers), apply the pointer to the loaded document in order to get the subschema
+    4. If the absolute URI (step 1) has a fragment and is an [absolute JSON pointer](pointers.html#absolute-pointers), apply the pointer to the loaded document in order to get the subschema
     5. Raise an error and abort if the subschema is not found
 - Use the resulted subschema to validate the data